jonas089/jonas089-bloom/README.md

 This library is a succinct implementation of a Bloom Filter designed to work with generic Strings.
 Use any unique representation e.g. a hash function of your choice to represent your data uniquely.

-Define a field by setting `p` to a *sufficiently large number*.
+Define a solution space by setting `p` to a *sufficiently large number*.
 Since `p` represents the size of the output space for all hash functions, it does not need to be prime.

 A simple example using just one hash function (Sha256) where the hash of a generic data String (`uid`):